Has someone tried to pitch you the Mema opportunity lately?

 Mema, short for “MEMA Affiliate Marketing (PTY) Ltd”, was registered as a company with the South African Commissioner of Companies & Intellectual Property Commission (CIPC) on 6 March 2013.

-The significance of the word “Mema” provide a deeper meaning to our existence, the way we connect, collaborate and learn about this business.
+The significance of the word “Mema” provides a deeper meaning to our existence, the way we connect, collaborate and learn about this business.

 Each of these programs runs independently from one another, featuring their own and unique set of rules.

-Our system provide a management tool for our business partners which enable to them to monitor, and manage their subscriptions and business.
+Our system provides a management tool for our business partners which enable to them to monitor, and manage their subscriptions and refer-a-friend business.

 Mema, Affiliate and Connecta members mutually agree to these rules and therefore enter into an agreement, similar to a franchise agreement, to use our system.
 Mema is the franchisor, while Affiliate and Connecta members are the franchisees.